gammapy/gammapy-meetings/dev-meetings/2020/2020-09-04/README.md

 * [Open pull requests](https://github.com/gammapy/gammapy/pulls)
 * Short report by everyone, what they have worked on during the past week

+* Welcome back from the summer break!
+* Work distribution:
+   - Axel & Régis work on `gammapy.estimators`
+   - Quentin continues with PIG 21?
+   - Atreyee on / off npred calculation?
-* Gammapy user call (Bruno?)
+* Gammapy user call next week (Bruno?)
-* Gammapy contribution to ADASS conference